 Now the Nationals at Shrewsbury was going to be the ultimate test as conditions now resembled scenes from the trenches.
 The pit cleaning area had petrol washers going of hardcore with riders having to change bikes every half lap depending.
 Could the Hydroshot even survive the carnage in the cleaning area much less have a bike ready for the boy with half a lap changes.
 This was the question and the look on some pit men faces as I set up base camp with just an Aquaroll and Hydroshot hanging from a tree branch.

 Now this is what came into view after the first pit change and I estimated that 4 minutes was all I had to get the steed in a rideable condition for his half lap change and even with the turbo nozzle attachment it looked like a tall order… Within a few minutes the bike was rideable to even my surprise and I was soon running through the mass of petrol washers and mud to the opposite side in time for the next change… In total four changes were completed and the batteries and my nerves held out.

 Also, to its credit, after the race both his steed were cleaned up and everything else that was muddy including the Hydroshot which wiped of in seconds… Okay, if running a team pit crew then a petrol washer will win out, but if Hans Solo like myself then this is a great compromise for sure.

-Finally, the three year guarantee given by Worx says a lot about the product that at £120.00 is a bargain compared to what else is available (or not) and the fit and finish so far shouts a product made to last… Okay, you will have to figure in other ancillaries (fast charger and 4.0ah battery £60.00 on Ebay) which eeks up the cost, but for me it’s still a winner winner chicken dinner.
+Finally, the three year guarantee given by Worx says a lot about the product that at £120.00 is a bargain compared to what else is available (or not) and the fit and finish so far shouts a product made to last… Okay, you may have to figure in other ancillaries (fast charger and 4.0ah battery £60.00 on Ebay) which eeks up the cost, but for me it’s still a winner winner chicken dinner.

 Ciao for now.